 To this day, the small island off the coast of Murrells Inlet is known by all as Drunken Jacks Island.
 On clear, moonlit nights, locals still say that the spectral image of a drunken pirate can be seen stumbling about the island desperately searching for another draught of rum.

-From all of us at Elliott Realty, have a safe and Happy Halloween!
+From all of us at Elliott Realty, Happy Halloween!